isomerpages/moe-edgefieldsec/pages/SCHOOL CANTEEN ADVERTISEMENT.md

 </li>
 <li>
 <p>Stallholder must be in personal attendance at the stall during canteen
 operating hours.
-The canteen operates</p>
+The canteen operates from Mondays to Fridays, 7am to 4pm during the school term.&nbsp;The stall may be required to operate during school holidays if required by the school.</p>
 </li>
 </ul>
-<p>from Mondays to Fridays, 7am to 4pm during the school term.&nbsp;The stall
-may be required to operate during</p>
-<p>school holidays if required by the school.</p>
 <p></p>
 <p><strong>Applicants should preferably fulfill the following criteria:</strong>
 </p>
 <ul data-tight="true" class="tight">
 <li>
-<p>Successful applicant and stall assistant(s) must possess valid WSQ Basic
+<p>Successful applicant and stall assistant(s) must possess valid WSQ Food
-Food Hygiene Certificate.</p>
+Safety Course Level 1 Certificate.</p>
 </li>
 <li>
 <p>Possess catering experience or experience operating in a school environment.</p>